Member Spotlight on Ian Laing

 You are a Sports Lawyer, at Lombardi Associates – a football legal specialist.
 Tell us about your path to Sports Law and about your role?

-Prior to studying law, I was told by a leading baseball agent, Scott Boras, that he preferred to hire lawyers and train them as agents because of the skillset their legal training developed.
-I started studying law off the back of that chat, knowing I wanted to find a path into working in the sports industry.
-I didn’t study sports law during my LLB but had a very supportive mentor in Claire McFadzean, who encouraged my interest throughout my studies and after.
-In July 2016 I was a summer intern at the WS Society and unsure whether to progress to the DPLP or undertake a sports law focussed LLM course.
-I received some great advice from Anna Bennett WS and, after a few more conversations, she offered me a role at the WS Society for the summer which turned into a part time role during my DPLP year and, ultimately, a traineeship into which she had built in a secondment to Lombardi Associates.
-I’ve been here ever since.
+Prior to studying law, I was told by a leading sports agent that he preferred to hire lawyers and train them as agents because of the skillset their legal training developed.
+I started studying law off the back of that, knowing I wanted to find a path into working in the sports industry.
+In July 2016 I was a summer intern at the WS Society and unsure whether to progress.
+One thing led to another and I was offered a traineeship at the WS Society.
+From there I moved on to Lombardi Associates.
+The WS Society has a way of bringing people together!
+Meeting Paolo Lomardi at the Signet Library was a real sliding doors moment for me in terms of working in football as a lawyer.

 What unique legal or governance challenges do football clubs face compared to other organisations?